 - It is tough to learn grappling or wrestling alone.

 - You should invest some money in your home gym for better results.

 - Mirrors and TV should be mandatory pieces of your equipment.
 The rest of the training gear depends on your skills and plans.

 - A good coach will motivate you.
 The lack of motivation leads to bad performance and worsens your results.

 - You should spar before the competition; testing your technique in the tournament is not recommended.

 - You will hardly improve your accuracy and reaction time without a partner.

-Training for martial arts at home might help you in the early stages of your career or when you’re trying to improve a specific technique.
+Training for martial arts at home might help you in the early stages of your career or when trying to improve a specific technique.

 But, it doesn’t make a better martial artist since there are many things to learn in the dojo under an experienced coach.